-Other, more complicated, orientation relationships may be determined by the same simple approach, but to go from the parallelisms between the planes and zone axes observed for the particular patterns to the establishment of possible parallelisms between planes not observed in the patterns (i.e. those that are not (nearly) parallel to the electron beam direction), requires a knowledge of the stereographic projection (see footnote on page 149).
+Other, more complicated, orientation relationships may be determined by the same simple approach, but to go from the parallelisms between the planes and zone axes observed for the particular patterns to the establishment of possible parallelisms between planes not observed in the patterns (i.e. those that are not (nearly) parallel to the electron beam direction), requires a knowledge of the stereographic projection (see Chapter 12).